Entering Israel during the Corona lockdown and information on visa extensions – January 2021 update

 As a result of the lockdown imposed in January 2021, foreigners’ entrance to Israel was severely curtailed.
 At the same time, the airport was closed and operations of the Population Authority and government offices were widely interrupted.
 Beyond the restrictions on entering Israel in the wake of the Corona lockdown, temporary residents in Israel face questions regarding visa renewals.
 There is great confusion regarding legal status in such situations.
 In this guide (written on 28.1.2021 and updated periodically), an attorney from our office who specializes in immigration law will try and sort things out for you.

-For any question regarding entering or leaving Israel during the Corona period, you can turn to the immigration experts in the offices of Cohen, Decker, Pex, Brosh.
+For any question regarding entering or leaving Israel during the Corona period, you can turn to the immigration experts in our offices.
 Our office has over 30 years’ experience in immigration to Israel and emigration from it.
 Particularly in this complicated time, we are assisting our clients to obtain entrance and immigration visas, as well as representing them before the authorities and the various courts.

 Border closures raise difficult questions